-Providing realtime sematics and API is a core part of achieving this goal.
+Providing realtime semantics and the additional programming interfaces required is a core part of this specification.
 So much so that the original specification provided special memory areas to avoid the use of garbage collection.
 The availability of various techniques for realtime garbage collection has changed the picture.
 Though still part of the specification, these special are no longer central to it.
 Realtime scheduling and priority inversion avoidance for synchronization are the core of providing realtime response.
 These are provided through refinements to the base Java semantics and additional classes.